Ang Cheng Hock

-Ang Cheng Hock (洪清福 (Hóng Qīngfú, Âng Chheng-hok), born 1970), SC, is a former Judge of the Supreme Court of Singapore and the current Deputy Attorney-General of Singapore.
+Ang Cheng Hock (洪清福 (Hóng Qīngfú, Âng Chheng-hok), born 1970), SC, is a current Judge of the Supreme Court of Singapore and a former Deputy Attorney-General of Singapore.

 Education

 Ang graduated from the National University of Singapore Faculty of Law with an LLB in 1995.
 He topped his class and obtained a first class honours.
 While an undergraduate student, Ang and his team won the 1994 Philip C Jessup International Law Moot Court Competition.

 Subsequently, Ang was awarded the inaugural Singapore Academy of Law Scholarship to pursue postgraduate studies at Yale Law School, where he obtained his LLM in 1998.

 Career

 Legal career

 Ang completed his pupillage (now known as practice training) in Allen & Gledhill under current Law Minister K Shanmugam and finished at the top of the Postgraduate Practical Law Course in 1996, when he was called to the Singapore Bar.
 He was then deployed as a Justices' Law Clerk in the Supreme Court.

 In 1998, Ang was also called to the New York Bar.

 After returning to Allen & Gledhill, Ang rose to become a partner.
 He practised in civil and commercial litigation, international arbitration and corporate-related disputes, and also appeared in insolvency-related litigation, shipping disputes and intellectual property disputes.
 In 2017, he was ranked Band 1 in litigation by Chambers and Partners, who noted that he "is very analytical; persuasive in his arguments and incisive in his submissions".

 In 2009, Ang was appointed as a Senior Counsel.
 At 38, he was among the youngest lawyers to be appointed.